pablosanjose/Quantica.jl/README.md

 - `bandstructure`, `spectrum`: compute the generalized bandstructure of a Hamiltonian or a ParametricHamiltonian
 - `bands`, `energies`, `states`: inspect spectrum and bandstructure objects
 - `momentaKPM`, `dosKPM`, `averageKPM`, `densityKPM`, `bandrangeKPM`: Kernel Polynomial Method
+- `greens`, `greensolver`: build Green's functions of a Hamiltonian

 Some of this functionality require loading one or more third-party packages, which include the following:
 - KPM: `FFTW`, `ArnoldiMethod`